-The Educational Resource Center (ERC) at Middle Country Public Library offers support and enrichment for Middle Country residents, homeschooling families and educators by providing access to the Educational Resource collection featuring science equipment and kits, math manipulatives, curricula and educational games, online resources including subscription databases and ERC specific programming.
+The Education Resource Center (ERC) at Middle Country Public Library offers support and enrichment for Middle Country residents, homeschooling families and educators by providing access to the Educational Resource collection featuring science equipment and kits, math manipulatives, curricula and educational games, online resources including subscription databases and ERC specific programming.
 The ERC collection and programming is funded with support from the Long Island Community Foundation.
-Education Resource Center cards are available to out of district homeschooling families.
+Education Resource Center cards are available to out-of-district homeschooling families.
 For more information, please contact Deborah Hempe at (631) 585-9393 ext.
 223 or firstname.lastname@example.org.